top of page

 3. Research to improve farm management.

-8. Animal Veterinarians
+8. Livestock Veterinarians

-Animal veterinarians are needed to help animals stay healthy and safe.
+Livestock animal veterinarians are needed to help animals stay healthy and safe.
 They need to be able to treat animals of all kinds, from livestock to pets.
 Veterinary medicine is a growing field, with most of the population owning a pet or animal of some kind.

 Veterinarians can specialize in small, large, or exotic animals, depending on their experience and preference.